tandasat/hvext/README.md

     pte [la] - Displays contents of paging structure entries used to translated the given LA.

     Note: When executing those commands, the processor must be in VMX-root operation with an active VMCS.
-          Many of the commands may corrupt system state and put it into an uncontainable situation.
     ```

 ## References and acknowledgement